WHS-Robotics-Classes/I2R_Lab_3.3-Utilizing_analogWrite/README.md

 Repeat this forever.

-There is some starte code above to help.
+There is some starter code above to help.

 See the video here for an example: